cseti007/Qwen2.5-VL-Video-Captioning/README.md

 Please note that I'm not a developer.
 I made these scripts with the help of LLMs so please forgive me if I cannot help you with all of your technical problems.

 # Qwen2.5-VL Video and Image Captioner
-This project utilizes the Qwen2.5-VL large vision-language model to analyze videos and images and generate detailed captions.
-The project also includes a caption refinement tool that uses Qwen2.5 LLM to enhance the initially generated captions.
+This project utilizes the Qwen2.5-VL large vision-language model to analyze videos and images and generate detailed captions (Qwen2.5-vl-captioner_vX.py).
+The project also includes a caption refinement script (qwen2.5_caption_refinement.py) that uses Qwen2.5 LLM to enhance the initially generated captions.

 **Updates**:
+- **13.04.2025:** caption-refinement: added support to refine txt files.
+See details in config/refinement-config.toml
 - **11.04.2025:** TOML based configuration for both scripts, bug fixes, added hugginface authentication
 - **19.03.2025:** Image captions possibility is added